amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ```
 The script tag points to a script file, in our example the javascript file. https://www.w3schools.com/tags/tag_script.asp

+In our project below, this script tag will link the html file with the javascript file.

 Notes:
 * <!DOCTYPE html> is not a HTML tag, it only declares the document type (informing the browser that the document type).